The Last Kiss (1931 film): Production

 In 1928, Ambuj Gupta, a sports coach at the Jagannath College, directed the silent film Sukumari.
 In October 1929, shortly after finishing that project, he started to work on The Last Kiss.
-It featured cinematography by Khaza Azad and Khaza Azmal.
+It featured cinematography by Khwaja Azad and Khwaja Ajmal.
 The 14-year-old lead actress, Lolita, was escorted from the Badamtoli brothel in Dhaka, and the supporting actress Charubala Devi was escorted from the Kumartuli brothel.
 The production was completely filmed in the eastern part of the (then) Bengal province of British India, and post-production concluded in Calcutta, India.

 Title cards were displayed in three languages: Bengali, English, and Urdu.
 Gupta composed the title cards in the first two languages, and the Urdu titles were produced by Dr. W. H. Andalib Shadani.
-The Last Kiss is the first Bangladeshi film to be considered full-length.
-It was produced by the Royal Family.
+The Last Kiss is restrospectively considered to be the first Bangladeshi film to be considered full-length.
+It was produced by some young members of the Dhaka Nawab family.

 Release

 The Last Kiss was released in 1931 in the Mukul Talkies (now the Azad Cinema).
 Ramesh Chandra Majumdar, a professor who attended the premiere, awarded two gold medals to Khaza Shahed and Baby Tuntun.
 In the same year, the only print of The Last Kiss' was bought by Aurora Film Company of Calcutta for distribution of the film.
 The film's print and negative are considered lost.

 The cast and crew of the film were separated upon completing the film.
 The two actresses, Lolita and Charubala Devi, returned to their brothels, and director Ambuj Gupta emigrated to Calcutta.